-This is a multi-purpose laptop which might be used for personal use, gaming, office use and a lot of.
+This is a multi-purpose laptop that might be used for personal use, gaming, office use, and a lot of.
 By the specs and quality of the laptop, I will say that this laptop can run Revit like a butter.

 Let’s talk about in detail what are the benefits and drawbacks of the laptop.